Can you believe it? You’re finally saying goodbye to your landlord and hello to your very first home!

 Check the listing or disclosure documents to see the last time major repairs and upgrades (roof, plumbing, electrical, water heater, etc.) took place.

-If you know the home you’re purchasing will need major repairs, get at least three bids from reputable contractors, and ask for the low and high end of what they estimate the repairs will cost.
+If you know you’re buying a fixer-upper that will need major repairs, get at least three bids from reputable contractors, and ask for the low and high end of what they estimate the repairs will cost.

 These steps will get you a more accurate view of what your repair budget should be.